sparkyb/pype/readme.txt

     y -> (?:[dD][eE][fF][iI][nN][eE])

-The function-like macros are returned unchanged, while the possible function matches have various other tests performed on them, and the addition of everything on the same line as the potential function definition.
+The function-like macros are returned unchanged, while the possible function matches have various other tests performed on them and everything on the same line as the potential function definition.

-Note that the parser doesn't recognize struct definitions, data members of classes, class hierarchies, functions with default values, etc.  It should be sufficient for most navigation and/or
+Note that the parser doesn't recognize struct definitions, data members of classes, class hierarchies, functions with default values, etc., but it should generally be sufficient for most navigation and/or file-specific autocomplete and calltips.

 The Python parser